lkesteloot/unsong/unsong.md

 “Which group does God want to have the Holy Land?
 The Israelis or the Palestinians?”

 All right.
 Think.
 This is a trap.
 The reason everyone keeps Thamiel around is that they all think that he’s on their side.
 Not cosmically, but at least for the moment, at least in their current conflict with whoever they’re in conflict with.
 He wants to trick you into telling people you’re not on their side.
 He had to come up with some answer that would thwart that.
 What had Sohu said about diplomacy?
 “Figure out what people want and explain to them why doing things your way will get it for them better than doing things the other way.”
-So if he just…
+So if he just...

 No, he actually had no idea how to handle this one.